Okay. So here is the scoop on that reporter fellow…Literally.

 “Are you looking up information about it?
 I heard the police are being very tight-lipped.
 Why I even heard people couldn’t leave the party without…”

 Aha!
 I found her.
 Sneaky little devil.
 Her picture flashed on my screen.
 Josephine Jacobs.
 She was one of the people accused.
-One of my authors told me she was talking to people trying to clear her name.
+One of my authors told me she was talking to people trying to sleuth around to clear her name.
 I put my computer in my backpack, hurriedly, and slug it on my back.

 “Best of luck with clearing your name, Josephine.”
 And got up from the table to make a bee-line for the door to go work at home.
 It wasn’t safe being out and about.